defencedog/orangepi4A/kernels/README.md

 # Custom Compiled from OrangePI Build Framework
 These `.debs` can be installed as I have included multiple missing features.
 In the default kernel x3 important features (filesystem support) are missing

-1. `cifs` support is added; you cannot mount a samba shared directory!
+1. `cifs` support is added.
+In default kernel you cannot mount a samba shared directory!
 2. `nfs` support is added
 3. `binfmt_misc` filesystem support is still missing.
 So you cannot run `box86` applications.
 I will latter add it.